blowdart/idunno.Authentication/src/idunno.Authentication.Basic/README.md

 Basic Authentication sends credentials unencrypted.
 You should only use it over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).

-It may also have performance impacts, credentials are sent and validated with every request.
+It may also have performance impacts as credentials are sent and validated with every request.
 As you should not be storing passwords in clear text your validation procedure will have to hash and compare values with every request, or cache results of previous hashes (which could lead to data leakage).

 Remember that hash comparisons should be time consistent to avoid [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).